mathias/riffraffle/README.md

 - [x] Wrap routes in Devise so only organizers can "pick" and mark winners.
 - [ ] Add a convenient place to change conf title, other data.
 - [ ] Allow uploading the background image and ticket image through S3
-- [ ] Allow uploading CSV file of attendees/ticket counts.
+- [x] Allow uploading CSV file of attendees/ticket counts.

+## Uploading CSVs:

+Currently, it only supports uploading a Tito Master Orders CSV.
+Nothing else will work.

+**Warning**: Uploading a new CSV will wipe out all Ticket data!

+Navigate to http://riffraffle-staging.herokuapp.com/import after logging in, and upload the Tito Master Orders CSV.

 ## License